 Yes, and with a virtual showroom of your product you now can.
 One of the benefits of VR is that you can have an unlimited floor space to create whatever experience you want.
-For example, we recently created an experience for a leading medical company in which you can try out a sleep apnoea machine without actually trying the machine for the full overnight experience.
+For example, we recently created an experience for the leading medical company, ResMed.
+In this experience, you try out a sleep apnea machine without actually trying the machine for the full overnight experience.

-Imagine trying to get a customer in bed, putting on this machine.
+Imagine trying to get each customer to try out the sleep machine and ask them to go to sleep.
 All in the small confines of a trade show booth.
 It would be embarrassing for them!
-Which why Virtual Reality was the perfect solution here.
+This is why Virtual Reality is the perfect solution here.
 With unlimited floor spaces, you’ve suddenly added new tools to your arsenal of storytelling.

 Now you might be thinking that virtual reality would be a good idea, but that you’d rather just opt for a video explaining your product.
 However, you are honestly much better off with a virtual reality demo and I’ll tell you why with 3 simple reasons.

 First, with a virtual reality demo you’re offering your audience a way to interact with your business.
 It takes their relationship to a much higher level than simply the passive consumption of a video.